emmanuel2406/2026-NVIDIA/team-submissions/AI_REPORT-template.md

 This ensured correctness was enforced before performance.

 ---

-## Additional Example — When We Chose Not to Use AI
+ When We Chose Not to Use AI

 ### The situation
 The AI suggested aggressively parallelizing parts of the Memetic Tabu Search control logic on the GPU.